Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 **Conner Vick**
 The problem is to create a diagnostic tool to help troubleshoot blower fans in boilers with the following specifications and constraints:
 *1) Case Specifications:*
-The tool shall have a case that is no larger than 12 by 12 inches in length and width.
+The tool shall have a case that is no larger than 12 by 12 inches in length and width.[13]

 *2) Power Specifications:*
-The tool shall be able to be powered by both the DC power bus from the boiler's fan, which is 10 to 40 volts, and by a USB connection if a fan is not present.
+The tool shall be able to be powered by both the DC power bus from the boiler's fan, which is 10 to 40 volts, and by a USB connection if a fan is not present.[14]

 *3) Diagnostic Tool Specifications:*
 The following are the specifications for the diagnostic tool's hardware and software.